This article was updated on November 2, 2021.

 The pharmaceutical manufacturing industry is the one that is growing day by day due to the ever-increasing demand in its services.
 That’s because of the growing number of the elderly, the number of diseases and pandemics.
 According to WHO, the population aged over 60, will expand by 10% between 2015 and 2025.
 Besides, experts emphasize the speed of population aging as compared to the past.
 This evidence means that the pharma industry is going to have extra load as it is expected to produce more medicine for more people in the near future.
-So, how are pharma specialists going to meet arising challenges in 2020-2021?
+So, what are the pharmaceutical industry problems in 2020-2021 and how are these industry challenges going to be resolved?

 Patient Engagement: Reaching Closer Connections